Teaching & Research

 |Number of Students in Course

-These additions to the budget will be made based on the number of registered students (normally this determination is made after the University Add/Drop Period).
+These additions to the budget will be made based on the number of registered students per section (normally this determination is made after the University Add/Drop Period).

-Other Options: Where funds are not sufficient to cover an innovative effort or specific funding is needed for course development, a proposal for additional dollars can be made to the appropriate Associate Dean.
+Other Options: Where funds are not sufficient to cover an innovative effort or specific funding is needed for course development, a proposal for additional dollars can be made to the Associate Dean for Academic Affairs.